 IT.
 Oh boy, is there so much I want to talk about.
 I’ve had so many excited thoughts about IT going on over the past month or so in bits and pieces: the book, the TV movie, and the theatrical movie.
 Pieces that I might not have enough to say about respectively in order to justify a post of their own, but together, maybe.
 Whatever.
 I just want to talk about IT damn it. 🎈

 I’ve been romantic about the book for a long time, even before the latest craze that’s been stirred up by the new movie.
-I haven’t even read the damn thing yet, nor would I qualify as a “book reader” generally for the record.
+I haven’t even read the damn thing yet, nor would I qualify as a “book reader” generally, for the record.
 I certainly respect the medium as I respect all mediums of storytelling, it just doesn’t happen all that often.
 Despite deeply loving stories, the only books I usually read are of a technical or non-fiction nature.

 That said, I’ve never met a Stephen King story I didn’t like.
 Or, more accurately, I’ve never met a Stephen King adaptation I didn’t like (although he himself isn’t very fond of all the adaptations of his work).
 There’s a bit of a snobbish cliché in the book world that we’re all aware of: “The book is so much better.”
 I’ve always seen this as a slight against those of us who prefer the cinematic experience.
 That our version is the dumbed-down version, made bite-sized for the lowest common denominator.

 While there is some merit to that line of thinking especially when it comes to a book the size of IT, movies are simply different to where it’s very hard to capture the same amount of detail.
 Most movies do not have narration throughout (explaining things like what a character is thinking or feeling or smelling) nor would it be appropriate for many movies even if they could, depending on the tone.
 And, of course, they’re simply too short.
 That’s changed quite a bit in the last decade, where we’re gifted with much larger sagas over the span of a miniseries or TV series.
-While I love both the original TV movie (not a popular opinion in the horror community mind you) and the new movie, I think the best format for IT to really get a proper adaptation would be something like what they’ve done with Stranger Things.
+While I love both the original TV movie (not a popular opinion in the horror community for some reason mind you) and the new movie, I think the best format for IT to really get a proper adaptation would be something like what they’ve done with Stranger Things.

 I reached out to the artist of the original 1986 book cover art, Bob Giusti, about the possibility of getting some high-res copies of the art (something else that I’d been struggling to acquire) and he referred me to the great people over at Suntup Editions, who provided me with beautiful copies of the art.